Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

 where we set $p=(m-\half)\pi/L$ and $q=(n-\half)\pi/L$, and we used also the notation $\bbeta_p=\eta_{\pi-p}$, $\bbetad_p=\etad_{\pi-p}$.
 One can check using the relations~\eqref{chi-eta-rels-0} that the defining relations for $\gl_{2L}$:

 are satisfied.
 We then note that the linear combinations

 span a Lie subalgebra in $\gl_{2L}$ isomorphic to $\ssp_{2L}$ (note that $\Bsp_{n,m} = \Bsp_{m,n}$ and $\Csp_{n,m} = \Csp_{m,n}$), and these combinations commute with the action of $\ssp_{2}$ spanned by $\e$, $\f$, and $\h$.
-Moreover, this Lie subalgebra is centralized by the action of $U s\ell(2)$ generated by the $\ssp_2$.
-The basis elements of $\ssp_{2L}$ therefore generate the action of $\JTL{N}^{tw}$, as was stated in Thm.~\ref{thm:Lie-JTLtw}.
+Moreover, these combinations span the maximum Lie subalgebra in $\gl_{2L}$ commuting with the generators of $\ssp_{2}$: it is straightforward to check using~\eqref{QG-ferm-2} and transformations in App.~\Appfourier that the complement of the subspace $\ssp_{2L}$ in the $\gl_{2L}$ does not commute with the action of $\e$ and $\f$.
+We then recall~\cite{H3} that the generators of the Howe-dual for the $\ssp_{2}$ are also bilinears in the fermionic operators.
+We thus obtain that the Lie algebra $\ssp_{2L}$ from Thm~\ref{thm:Lie-JTLtw} acts as in~\eqref{sp-stand-basis} and its centralizer is the $U s\ell(2)$ acting by~\eqref{QG-ferm-2}.
+Because of the double-centralizing property the basis elements of $\ssp_{2L}$ therefore generate the action of the centralizer of $U s\ell(2)$ which is $\repgl\bigl(\JTL{N}^{tw}\bigr)$, as was stated in Thm.~\ref{thm:Lie-JTLtw}.
 We do not give here explicit expressions of $e_j$'s in terms of these basis elements of $\ssp_{2L}$ but will give some formulas below.
 What is important to note now is that taking products of the $\ssp_{2L}$ basis elements we obtain a special basis in the image of $\JTL{N}^{tw}$ which is used later for taking the scaling limit of the JTL algebras.

 Note finally that the $\Asp_{n,n}$ generators are basis elements in the Cartan subalgebra of $\ssp_{2L}$.
-Then, the simple modules $\AIrrTL{j}{(-1)^{j}}$ over $\JTL{N}^{tw}$ are highest-weight representations of $\ssp_{2L}$ with the weights\footnote{Actually, for our choice of Cartan elements one should replace $1$ by $-1$ in order to obtain correct weights with respect to $\Asp_{n,n}$.} $(1,1,\dots,1,0,\dots,0)$, which are sequences of $0$'s and $1$'s of length $L$, with $j$ of $0$'s and $0\leq j\leq L$.
+Then, the simple modules $\AIrrTL{j}{(-1)^{j}}$ over $\JTL{N}^{tw}$ are highest-weight representations of $\ssp_{2L}$ with the weights\footnote{Actually, for our choice of Cartan elements one should replace $1$ by $-1$ in order to obtain correct weights with respect to $\Asp_{n,n}$.} $(1,1,\dots,1,0,\dots,0)$, which are sequences of length $L$ of consecutive $1$'s and then $0$'s, with $j$ of $0$'s and $0\leq j\leq L$.
 We thus obtain a decomposition~\eqref{antip-bimod} of the anti-periodic spin-chain with respect to the two commuting Lie algebras, $\ssp_2$ and $\ssp_{2L}$, where the $\ssp_2$ representation with $j$ boxes corresponds to the $j$th fundamental (one-column) representation for $\ssp_{2L}$.

 We then extend this classical Howe duality to the non-semisimple case which corresponds to the periodic model.
 The final result is given in Thm.~\ref{Thm:US-JTL-iso} and Cor.~\ref{cor:Howe-nss} but first we discuss the semi-simple part of the action of the $\JTL{N}$ algebra which parallels the previous discussion.